The India-Nepal border crossing – all the information on how to cross the border by land from Gorakhpur to Sonauli and the other crossing points.

 I stayed back at the border on my way back to India.
 At Sonauli, City View Guest House offers simple private rooms for Rs.
 600 per night.

 My return to India was on 15th August, the Indian Independence Day.
-Indian flags were fluttering with the course of the wind, and the rallies only tricked the buses to a detour.
+Indian flags were fluttering with the course of the wind, and the rallies only tricked the buses into a detour.
 Amid the initial chaos of the border, I was in India, and it was pretty inevitable.
 It took me four days to travel to a rural Himachali village that was waiting for me in the mountains…

 13 responses to “The India-Nepal Border Crossing by Land Via Gorakhpur”